vtexdocs/help-center-content/docs/known-issues/en/catalog-sku-specification-export-will-not-always-export-all-the-data-if-the-selected-category-is-a-department.md

 ---
-title: Catalog SKU Specification Export will not always export all the data if the selected category is a department
+title: 'Catalog SKU Specification Export will not always export all the data if the selected category is a department'
 id: 1FrmIfWuDpbWSMvAnLuuho
 status: PUBLISHED
 createdAt: 2023-05-30T15:36:48.918Z